mfyz/markdown-editor-with-custom-directives/README.md

-# Markdown Editor with Color and Button Directives
+# Markdown Editor with Custom Directives

 A React markdown editor with custom directives for colored text and styled buttons.